alandler/alandler.github.io/classes.markdown

 - 6.911: Engineering Leadership Lab
 - 6.912: Engineering Leadership
 - 6.UAR: Seminar in Undergrad Research
--21.H187: Environmetal Governance and History
+- 21.H187: Environmetal Governance and History

+**Senior Year**

+*Senior Fall*

+- 1.022: Introduction to Network Models
+- 1.074: Multivariate Data Analysis
+- 6.864: Quantitative Natural Lang Processing
+- 11.001: Intro to Urban Design & Development
+- 18.061: Linear Algebra and Optimization

+*Senior Spring*

+- 1.013: Civil Engineering Design Project (Capstone)
+- 6.033: Computer Systems Engineering
+- 6.695	Engineering, Economics & Regulation: Electric Power
+- 6.THM: Master of Engineering Program Thesis
+- 21W.762: Poetry Workshop

 ## Projects

 ### School

--1.00 - Created a website called "AirChef" that displayed real-time data and statistics from air sensors in my apartment.
+- 1.00 - Created a website called "AirChef" that displayed real-time data and statistics from air sensors in my apartment.
+- 1.013 - Programmed a simulation of long-haul EV trucking on the I-5 corridor that produces a set of metrics to evaluate the suitability of the charging infrastructure.
+From this, we used an algorithm to compute alterntive configurations that would improve these metrics.
--1.097- Created website that displays Boston parking data with stats.
+- 1.097- Created website that displays Boston parking data with stats.
--1.057- Scaling gypsum arches and testing for load capacity.
+- 1.057- Scaling gypsum arches and testing for load capacity.
--1.101- prototype self-rising flood barriers.
+- 1.101- prototype self-rising flood barriers.
--1.102 - Modeling slime mold expansion.
+- 1.102 - Modeling slime mold expansion.
--1.020 - Used MATLAB to model heat transfer in a floor plan of our own design in terms of area and materials.
+- 1.020 - Used MATLAB to model heat transfer in a floor plan of our own design in terms of area and materials.
 Developed a heating/cooling control scheme and ran simulations.
 - 6.009 - This class focused on extensive labs/projects.
 One lab was writing the backend to the game "Bloons".
 - 6.08 - Recreated Snapmaps basically.
+- 6.695 - Wrote a final case study on the state of the electric power system in Ireland.
 - 6.819 - Used VGG architecture to classify Covid-19 Chest X-Rays (positive/negative as well as negative/mild/moderate/severe).
 Interpreted with SHAP.
+- 6.864 - Created a decade classifier for movies based on inputted conversations from scripts.
 - 11.S187 - Sadly cut short due to Covid-19, but was working to present insights from MIT's Recycling dataset.
 - 15.053 - Formulated an optimization model to represent efficient distribution of solar cells in Sierra Leone.